bjornmeansbear/lectureScripts/WhatIsSGD.md

 ## Quick background

 In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
-Regardless of final forms, or if its client-based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.
+Regardless of final forms, if its client-based or self-initiated, I treat all my designs as opportunities for intellectual inquiry and self-expression.

 ## Define Sustainability?
 Define Sustainabilitists?

 Sustainabilitists take over where environmentalism ends, moving from the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.

+Sustainability charts…

 ## A place to start